 We offer sedation dentistry options for many dental procedures.
 Click here to learn more and never be afraid of dental work again!

 Let’s Have An Open Discussion About Your Root Canal

 We believe that accurately assessing and diagnosing the proper treatment for an infected root canal is vital to your dental health.
 If possible, we avoid the procedure altogether.
 However, in some situations, a root canal may be the best option for a patient.
-For some patients, a root canal treatment may not be a good option.
+For some patients, root canal treatment may not be a good option.
 The immune support and health of the patient, the condition of the tooth and the surrounding structures must all be considered.
 Like any dental treatment, there are pros and cons, risks and benefits.